Anish746401/Delta-Demo/README.md

 # Delta-Demo
-This is a Demo for Git &amp; Github class.
+This is a Demo for Git &amp; Github classes.

 # Teacher
 shradha khapra